enasequence/pipelite/README.md

 stage' table rows.

 *	--stage \<stage_name> - stage name to execute.
-*	--force - force if error
 *	--mail-to \<list> - comma-separated list of mail addresses, default is: `pipelite.default.mail-to` value
-*	--insert - inserts process IDs & stages names if they are not exists in table.
-**Warning.
-Experimental**.

 ### uk.ac.ebi.ena.sra.pipeline.launcher.StageLauncher
 Launches class for supplied stage.
 It does not lock process and stage tables but current version can